Team AckoMay 16, 2022

 In case you meet with a bike accident and the repair bill is Rs.
 12,000, you have to pay the voluntary deductible amount of Rs.
 2,500 and appropriate compulsory deductible amount.
 ACKO will pay the remaining claim amount up to the limits mentioned in the policy.

 The premium that you pay for your bike insurance is based on Third-party coverage and damages to your vehicle.
-While the Third-party Policy (TP) covers third-party liability, the Own Damage (OD) cover protects you against damages to your bike.
+While the Third-party Bike Insurance Policy covers third-party liability, the Own Damage (OD) cover protects you against damages to your bike.
 Here is a table with the discount on Own Damage premium based on the voluntary deductible amount.

 |Voluntary deductible (Amount)||Discount rate|